renaissance-publishing/renaissance/content/chapters/20-senses-movements-and-special-abilities.md

 - Vibration: when in contact with a solid object, you can sense vibrations propagating through it.
   - This allows you to sense approaching footfalls through the ground, for example.

-## Movement Modes
+## Movement

-General Rules:

-  - Creatures have several different movement modes.
+Creatures can have several different movement modes.

-  - Most movement modes list *walking* and *running* rates

-      - see *Combat* for rules about movement rates in combat.
+Most movement modes list a *base* and *full* movement rates; these correspond to how far a character can move during a turn, and are mainly used in *Combat* (see *Combat*).

-  - Some movement modes also list a *maximum speed*, which is the maximum speed allowed for that movement mode.
+Some movement modes also list a *maximum speed*; this is the is the *maximum* speed (normally) possible using that movement mode.

-      - We don’t have detailed rules for acceleration; as a rough guide, for movement modes with a maximum speed, you can add either your Walking or Running rate to your current speed in any given turn.
+Reaching *maximum speed* usually requires more than one turn; characters attempting to reach their maximum speed can usually increase their current speed by their *Full* rate each turn.
+(Of course, favorable conditions—such as rolling down hill, being in a current or having a tailwind—can help.)
+So, for example, a character with *Walking 5/15/25* as their movement has a base rate of 5, a full rate of 15, and a maximum of 25; it'll take them two turns to reach their maximum

+Each *movement mode* has a linked *movement skill*; checks related to that movement are made using that *movement skill*.
+For the vast majority of movement modes, the linked movement skill is *Athletics*; some exotic movement modes use the *Exotic Movement* skill, while checks related to mounted movement use the *Ride* skill.

+Checks aren't required for most basic uses of a movement modes; a character that with a *Fly* movement mode can take off, fly around and land without requiring a check.
+Normally, checks are only called for when a character is

-  - Most movement modes have a *linked skill*, which is used for tests regarding that movement mode.
-Tests are usually called for when difficult maneuvers are made (such as running across a slick surface), when attempting to *sprint* (see *Combat*) or as opposed tests during *chase scenes*.
+- attempting a difficult maneuvers (such as running across a slick surface), or

-      - Most movement modes, including Walking movement, use the Athletics skill.
-      - Flying movement use the Flying skill.
-      - Mounted movement uses the Riding skill.
-      - Other movements mode, such as Burrowing movement, use the Exotic Movement skill.
+- when one character is *chasing* another character.

-Movement Modes:
+### Movement Modes

 - Burrowing: you can burrow through the ground.
-You can choose to leave a tunnel behind you or not.
+  You can choose whether or not to leave a tunnel behind you.
   Some soil, such as hard or rocky soil, cannot be burrowed through.
   If you have Burrowing as a movement mode, you can be assumed to breath while burrowing.

-      - Linked to Exotic Movement: Burrowing
+- Foot: bipedal, walking movement.
 - Climbing: you can climb as easily as humans can walk.
-Note that some creatures can’t climb some surfaces (someone that climbs with claws, like a cat, cannot climb on glass or metal, for example).
+  Note that some creatures can’t climb some surfaces (a creature that climbs with claws, like a cat, cannot climb on glass or metal, for example).

-      - Linked to the Athletics skill.

 - Flying: you can fly.

-      - Linked to the Flying skill.

 - Leaping: you move in a series of hops, like a kangaroo or frog.

-      - Linked to the Athletics skill.
-      - Less hindered by broken group or small gaps
+  Leaping movement is well suited to *pouncing* on opponents from a run, and is less hindered by broken or fractured ground; however, slow, precise or lateral movement is more difficult with leaping movement.
+- Slither: you can slither along the ground.
+  Slithering movement can be useful when one is attempting to keep low or move stealthily, and it can also be useful on slick or slippery surfaces (where the greater contact area improves grip).
 - Swimming: you can swim as easily as humans can walk.
-If you have a Swim movement mode, you can be assumed to breath while underwater (presuming you need to breathe).
+  If you have a Swim movement mode, you can be assumed to breath while underwater (if you need to breath).

-      - Linked to the Athletics skill.

-  - Walking: bipedal movement.

-      - Linked to the Athletics skill.

 ## Abilities